Food and Tooth Decay: The Connection

 You may be surprised to learn that some foods that are otherwise very good for you are also high in sugars and starch.
 Just some examples are fruit, milk, bread, cereal and even vegetables.
 You don't have to stay away from these foods.
 In fact, they're part of a balanced diet.
 But keep in mind that foods eaten as part of a meal – as opposed to a snack – cause less harm because you produce more saliva during a meal.
 That helps wash food residue from the mouth and lessens the impact of acids.

-Finally, limit your snacks.
+Finally, at White Bear Smiles, we recommend to limit your snacks.
 Each time you eat food with sugar or starch, acids attack your teeth for 20 minutes or more.

 If you have further questions about how your eating habits contribute to tooth decay, contact our White Bear Lake office to schedule an oral health consultation today?